electron-rare/HLabs_analog_felling/README.md

 in progress : HLabs analog_felling for stereo preamp

-PCB and CODE for constant outpout with motorised pot
+PCB and CODE for constant output with motorised pot